Skip to content

 • If the recording sounds clear -- the eavesdropping attack is proven.
 Include the recording (or a screenshot of the waveform) in your report.

 • If the recording is silent -- the SCO link may have been established but the microphone isn't active.
 Some head units only route the microphone during an active call.
-Try triggering a call first, or use --action live (Step 4) to monitor in real time.
+Trigger a call first (--action dial --number ...), then re-run the record action.

 • If the recording is choppy/distorted -- RF interference or distance.
 Move closer to the target.
 Check for 2.4 GHz Wi-Fi interference.